drewf24/world-airbnb/writeup/writeup.md

 appears to have the second most number of blue dots is Brooklyn, which is right next to Manhattan.
-We determined the relative frequency of listings that are above or at the median price by borough and found Manhattan has the greatest frequency of median or above listings at 68.757%, followed by Brooklyn at 40.380%.
+We determined the relative frequency of listings that are above or at the median price by borough and found Manhattan has the greatest frequency. of median or above listings at 68.757%, followed by Brooklyn at 40.380%.
 Queens has 24.448%, Staten Island has 21.739% and the Bronx has 15.294%.